 Westmead Feelings Program

-The Westmead Feelings Program is an emotion-based learning program for children with autism and mild intellectual disability.
+The Westmead Feelings Program is an emotion-based learning program for children with autism.

 The Program recently won an Aspect 2019 Recognition Award.
 Read the Western Sydney University news article.